unknown321/wampy/VOLUME_TABLES.md

 <!-- TOC -->

+NW-* series have digital amplifier S-Master HX™ technology powered by CXD3778GF chip.
+Amplification rate depends on current volume value; you can change that rate by tuning chip configuration using `volume->amplify rate` tables (or simply, volume tables).
-NW-* series support adjusting volume tables on the fly.
-These tables impact sound signature and are loaded on boot.
+They impact sound signature and are loaded on boot.
 On Walkman One these are known as "Gain mode".

 Wampy provides interface for manipulating those tables.